hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/config-examples.rst

 .. _errors-debugging:

-Errors debugging
+Debugging mode
 ----------------

-The Hasura GraphQL Engine may provide additional information in ``extensions`` key for each object in ``errors``.
-This will include ``internal`` information of the error which'll have the generated SQL statement and exception information from the Postgres.
-This will help in debugging the error.
-This is highly useful in the case of debugging :doc:`Action <../../actions/debugging>` requests.
+The Hasura GraphQL engine may provide additional information for each object in the ``extensions`` key of ``errors``.
+The ``internal`` key contains error information including the generated SQL statement and exception information from Postgres.
+This can be highly useful, especially in the case of debugging errors in :doc:`action <../../actions/debugging>` requests.

-By default the ``extensions`` is not sent in the ``errors`` response.
-To enable this, start the GraphQL Engine server in debugging mode with following configuration
+By default the ``extensions`` key is not sent in the ``errors`` response.
+To enable this, start the GraphQL engine server in debugging mode with the following configuration:

 .. code-block:: bash